stephenkeep/node-red-contrib-chromecast/README.md

   - `msg.muted` or `msg.payload.muted` the volume will be muted if set to false, otherwise the volume will be unmuted.
   - `msg.seek` or `msg.payload.seek` will sets the current position in the stream.
   - `msg.duration` or `msg.payload.duration` will sets the duration of the playing stream in seconds.
+  - `msg.urlList` or `msg.payload.urlList` could be set to a list of urls which should be played.
+This could be an array or a string with multiple urls separated by comma, semicolon, lineBreak or |.

 So the config can be at 3 places.
 The config of the node, a property of the `msg.payload` or a property of the `msg` object.
 The information is loaded in that order (e.g. url):